dbarenholz/calchs/README.md

 To test the project, you have 4 options:

-1. Test the entire application: `cabal test --show-details=always`.
-This will internally call `cabal run` on the project, and compare its output to the testcase.
+1. Test the entire application: `cabal run test`
-2. Test the lexer: `cabal test --test-show-details=always --test-options=lexer`.
-This internally directly tests the `lex` function.
+2. Test the lexer: `cabal run test -- lexer`
-3. Test the parser: `cabal test --test-show-details=always --test-options=parser`.
-This internally directly tests the `parse` function.
+3. Test the parser: `cabal run test -- parser`
-4. Test the evaluator: `cabal test --test-show-details=always --test-options=evaluator`.
-This internally directly tests the `eval` function.
+4. Test the evaluator: `cabal run test -- evaluator`

 ## Contributing